trapdoorsec/blog/reverse.codes/drafts/channel-intro-sub-reminder.md

 ### **Option B: Story-Focused (For Incident Videos)**
 *[Dark background, dramatic lighting on logo]*

-**"Welcome to Reverse Codes - the channel where we reconstruct digital disasters and decode the attacks that changed cybersecurity forever.
+**"Welcome to Trapdoor Security - the channel where we reconstruct digital disasters and decode the attacks that changed cybersecurity forever.
 I'm [Your Name], and I believe that understanding how systems fail is the key to making them stronger."**

 *[Show snippet of previous incident reconstruction]*